TitanPublishing/mnemosyne-2017/janze.md

 ## About janzeteachesit

 > on or about 49° N, 123° W
+> @janzeteachesittempleton and @janzeteachesit
+> member of both @TitanPublishing/c-block and @TitanPublishing/f-block
+> :school:

 ## Conatact Info
 - [Portfolio - NEW Google Sites](https://sites.google.com/templeton.vsb.bc.ca/janzeteachesit-portfolio/main)